 What is circumcision?

 Circumcision is an operation to remove the piece of skin (the foreskin) that covers the tip of the penis.
 In the UK, it's usually done for religious reasons, and is most common in the Jewish and Muslim communities.
-If you have been circumcised, it's nothing to worry about.
+If you've been circumcised, it's nothing to worry about.
 It won’t affect your ability to have sex.

 I have spots on my penis and it itches.
 Is this normal?

 Lots of boys have normal lumps and bumps on their penis, and spots can also be caused by an allergy or irritation.
 But if you're worried, seek advice from a doctor or clinic.
 Medical people see problems like this every day, so there's nothing to be embarrassed about.

 If you've recently had sex without using a condom, you may have picked up a sexually transmitted infection (STI).
 Visit a sexual health or genitourinary medicine (GUM) clinic, GP, nurse, young people’s clinic or a community contraceptive clinic.